fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/10_Reboot_day_1/04_your_own_finder_bonus/README.md

 5. README.md
 ```

-Then, ask the a question to the user.
-She/He should choose a number available on the screen.
+Then, ask the question to the User.
+The User should choose a number available on the screen.

 If the input refers to a directory, then display the content of this directory.